alina2304/Robotik/README.md

 ![WhatsApp Image 2025-01-23 at 16 (1)](https://github.com/user-attachments/assets/00fe403e-4b70-4bd0-b1e1-228a8913a7dd)

+Jack in angry mode and in nervous mode: (Bilder einfügen von den Augenbrauen-Modi)

 # Programming
-To program Jack the Gripper we used the Lego Spike App and its programming user interface.
-After opening the App you will see a variety of tutorials and example projects.
-We recommend the "First steps"-Tutorial because it will shortly introduce you to crucial components and commands in a playful manner.
+For programming Jack the Gripper we used the Lego Spike App and its programming user interface.
+After first opening the App you will see some tutorials and example projects.
+If you have not programmed before or are unfamiliar with the platform, the "First steps"-Tutorial might be of use to you.

-To start your own project, click on the button "New project".
-If you want to use an already existing project you can find it by clicking on "my projects" in the menu on the left.
-Give your project a name and choose your programming language.
-In the Spike App you can choose between symbol bricks, text bricks, or python.
-Please choose text bricks to follow this tutorial.
+To start a new project, click the button "New project".
+If you want to use an already existing project you can find it by clicking "my projects" in the menu on the left.
+You can choose between different programming languages: symbol bricks, text bricks, or python.
+For our project, we used the text bricks.

-Now you are in coding mode.

-Follow the instructions to connect your PC to the Hub.
+Follow the instructions to connect your laptop to the Hub.
 If you connect sensors to the Hub, you will also see their output on the top menu.
-On the left you can see a menu with different types of bricks.
-Choose them by clicking and moving them around via drag-n-drop.
+On the left you can see a menu with different types of bricks with different functions.

+In the following, we will present our code for Jack and explain what it does.

+ein Bild als Übersicht vom Code dann Erklärung für die verschiedenen Blöcke mit jeweils bildern, welchen Block man gerade beschreibt -> siehe vergleich Spike Dog

 # Lessons learned and future works
 We learned a lot about working with the LEGO set and about how to put the parts together in a way that makes sense and works for the intended functions, like the gripping arms of Jack.